Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 I have used Allauth for register, login and logout.

 When a user clicks the register button they are brought to the register page where they have to fill in their username, an email address but this is optional and their password, which they then have to confirm.
-Then click the button sign up.
+Then the user can click the button to sign up.
 If the user has come to register instead of login, there is text to say if you have already an account click login.
 If the registration is successful the user is redirected back to the home page and a message just below the navbar will appear for 3 seconds to say successfully signed in as 'username'.

 ![Register](/documentation/images/register.png)